 This Childhood Cancer Awareness Month, your donation will help fund vital research like this so that every child with cancer not only survives but can grow up happy and healthy.
-We receive no government funding, meaning without generous supporters like you, research like this may not be possible.
+Without generous supporters like you, research like this may not be possible.
 Thank you.

 My little girl, Sophia, was just two years old when she was put on intensive treatment for acute lymphoblastic leukaemia (ALL).
 It was a lot for her small body to take and today, two years on from completing treatment, she is still suffering from its side effects.